Typhoid During Pregnancy – Reasons, Symptoms, and Treatment

 - Drink plenty of fluids and good safe drinking water.

-A pregnant woman with typhoid runs a huge risk of becoming very weak due to the contraction of the disease.
-The mother’s body may weaken considerably making it next to impossible to complete the pregnancy.
-Also, since treatment includes a liquid diet mostly, it has been seen that both the mother and the baby lose out on nutrition.
+A pregnant woman may feel fatigued because of this disease.
+The mother’s body may weaken considerably making it next to impossible for her to take the pregnancy to term.
+Also, since treatment includes a liquid diet mostly, both the mother and the baby may lose out on nutrition.

-As far as the baby goes, there is a huge risk of miscarriage if the disease goes untreated.
-In case the bacteria have reached the baby, there is a good chance that there might be some deformity at birth or the baby may be born prematurely or weigh less.
+If the disease is not treated in time, there are high chances of a miscarriage.
+In case the bacteria reaches the baby, there is a good chance that there might be some deformity at birth or the baby may be born prematurely or weigh less.

 There are no proven studies to suggest the same.

-For fathers who have been vaccinated during the 1st month of pregnancy and typhoid has been successfully prevented, there is no chance of the baby being infected in any way.
+For mothers who have been given inactivated vaccine during the 1st month of pregnancy and typhoid has been successfully prevented, there is no chance of the baby being infected in any way.